Genetic Fact Sheets for Parents

 Everyone has a pair of genes that make the CPT-2 enzyme.
 In children with CPT-2 deficiency, neither of these genes works correctly.
 These children inherit one non-working gene for the condition from each parent.

 Parents of children with CPT-2 deficiency are rarely affected with the disorder.
 Instead, each parent has a single recessive gene for CPT-2 deficiency.
 They are called carriers for CPT-2 deficiency.
 Carriers do not have CPT-2 deficiency because the other gene of this pair is working correctly.
+In most cases, carriers of CPT-2 deficiency do not have any symptoms of the disease.
+However in a small number of cases, carriers of CPT-2 have been reported with symptoms of the disorder.

 When both parents are carriers, there is a 25% chance in each pregnancy for the child to have CPT-2 deficiency.
 There is a 50% chance for the child to be a carrier, just like the parents.
 And, there is a 25% chance for the child to inherit two working genes.